igrigorik/videospeed/docs/controller-visibility.md

 - explicit `HIDE` / flash exclusion;
 - detached-controller inertness;
 - targeted-action locality and broadcast independence;
+- the render-aware first toggle and subsequent explicit `SHOW` / `HIDE` alternation;
 - environment and settings non-interference with user intent;
-- intent changes only through toggle or release;
+- intent changes only through toggle or release, and explicit intent cannot return to `AUTO` before release;
 - weak-fair eventual progress for armed and due video timer phases;
 - eventual video flash clearance or release after the environment stops re-arming the timer.